tushar-mohan/perftools/docs/examples/papiex-mpi-example/index.md

 $ mpirun -np 16 papiex -a --csv ./mpi_wave
 ```

-If you haven't done so, [sign up for a free trial PerfBrowser Cloud account](https://perfbrowser.perftools.org/static/index.html#/signup).
+If you haven't done so, [sign up for a free-trial PerfBrowser Cloud account](https://perfbrowser.perftools.org/static/index.html#/signup).
 If you login using OAuth, make sure you set a new password.
 You will
 need the password in the following step, when we upload the data using `pbctl`.

 ```